Mode of StudyPart-time

 Duration2 years part-time (day release)

 Are you a senior manager who wants to develop your knowledge and skills to MBA level or are you looking to progress into a senior management role in the future?

-This part-time senior leader Master's degree apprenticeship for people with professional experience prepares you for senior leadership and management roles in private, public and third-sector organisations.
+This part-time senior leader Master's degree apprenticeship for people with professional experience prepares you for senior leadership and management roles in private and third-sector organisations.
 It doesn't cost you anything because the Government and your employer pay your fees.

 You'll study on day release from your job.
 You'll develop your leadership, management and entrepreneurial capabilities and build expertise in key business areas such as corporate communications, financial management, business strategy and change management.
 You’ll study with peers from other industries and immediately apply what you learn in your job.

 After you complete the course, you can apply to the Chartered Management Institute (CMI) to become a Chartered Member (CMg MCMI) or a Chartered Fellow (CMgr FCMI), depending on your experience.
 You’ll accelerate your career progression and have the skills, knowledge and confidence to go into senior management and leadership positions in roles such as chief executive, general manager or finance director.
 You'll also have the skills and knowledge to launch your own business in the future.

 Part-time MBA option

 You can also do this MBA as a standard part-time MBA.
 This option isn't funded by the Government's apprenticeship levy, but it is eligible for some postgraduate funding such as a postgraduate student loan.

 Senior Leader Degree Apprenticeship (Strategic Leadership) MBA entry requirements

 Qualifications or experience